gsohler/openscad_web/tutorial/docs/combining_objects.md

 ## Displaying multiple shapes

-If you tried calling output a second time, you will have noticed that is **overwrites** the previous call.
+If you tried calling show a second time, you will have noticed that is **overwrites** the previous call.
 For example:
 ```py
 from openscad import *